yquek/NielsenChuangSolutions/README.md

 This repo is meant to complement other partially-complete attempts at creating a solution manual for Nielsen and Chuang, such as https://github.com/goropikari/SolutionForQuantumComputationAndQuantumInformation.

 There is of course no guarantee that my solutions are correct.
-If you spot an error, please shoot me an email at yquek@stanford.edu.
+If you spot an error, please shoot me an email at yquek[at]stanford[dot]edu.

 Current solutions available in this repo: